-In a timely manner at least once each year will secure third party documentation of the family's income to use to determine the rent the family will pay for the next 12 months if no interim changes are reported by the family.
+Organizational restructuring of staff will allow annual and interim recertifications to be completed in a timely manner at least once each year.
+Secure third party documentation of the family's income to use to determine the rent the family will pay for the next 12 months.
 Approximately four months prior to a resident's re-exam date, the Authority will send a notice informing resident of their date for recertification and the resident's requirement to supply all necessary documentation for income verification and changes in the family composition.
-Ensure that residents signs HUD-9886 release form authorizing the housing office consent to obtain income information.
+All residents 18 and older must signs HUD-9886 Authorization for Release of Information and HUD-9887 Consent to Release Information forms.
 Notify resident of any rent changes amending their current lease.
-The Authority will file the annual recertification accordingly.

-MORRISTOWN HOUSING AUTHORITY MORRISTOWN, NEW JERSEY SCHEDULE OF FINDINGS AND QUESTIONED COSTS SEPTEMBER 30, 2016
+MORRISTOWN HOUSING AUTHORITY MORRISTOWN, NEW JERSEY SCHEDULE OF FINDINGS AND QUESTIONED COSTS SEPTEMBER 30, 2017